\ fē-ˈȯrd , ˈfē-ˌȯrd; ˈfyȯrd \

 Our Staff and Board of Directors

-Hudson Highlands Fjord Trail, Inc. was formed in January 2020 as an independently managed 501(c)(3) supporting organization of Scenic Hudson, Inc. HHFT is governed by a five-person board of directors and Executive Director Amy Kacala leads a team of four staff members.
-Our staff will grow to meet the needs of this expansive project, and we’ll be introducing new positions as it develops.
+Hudson Highlands Fjord Trail, Inc. was formed in January 2020 as an independently managed 501(c)(3) supporting organization of Scenic Hudson, Inc. HHFT is governed by a seven-person board of directors and Executive Director Amy Kacala leads a team of six staff members.
+Our staff will grow to meet the needs of the project, and we’ll be introducing new positions as it develops.

 When does construction begin?
 Can I hike the Fjord Trail now?
 Where will you put all the cars?
 These questions and more are answered on this section of our website—and if you want to know something not answered here, get in touch with us at firstname.lastname@example.org